coelacant1/Betaflight-Blackbox-Viewer/README.md

   > conda install -c plotly plotly

 # Running
 Change filenames accordingly for CSV file and video footage.
-To scrub through video with live data calculation use the Displayer, with "python displayer.py" To render all frames to single video use Display Exporter with "python displayExporter.py"
+To scrub through video with live data calculation use the Displayer, with:
+> python displayer.py

+To render all frames to single video use Display Exporter with:
+> python displayExporter.py